CSU-Theory-Suite/theory-suite-wiki/docs/_sources/running_calculations/example_censo_workflow/example_censo_workflow.rst.txt

     xtbsetup.sh -i BuNA.xyz -j opt -c 1 -p 8 -t 12:00:00

-This will generate a script to submit an optimization using 8 processors on the molecule BuNA+, specifying a charge of +1, with a maximum walltime of 12 hours.
+This will generate a script to submit an optimization using 8 processors on the molecule BuNA+, specifying a charge of +1, with a maximum wall time of 12 hours.

 .. literalinclude:: resources/job_xtb.sh